 Submit manuscripts using our editorial manager.

-To submit a proposal for the biennial international conference please go to our conference website and see for the submissions tab.
+To submit a proposal for conferences please go to our upcoming conference webpage submissions tab.